Meir Nakar: The underground

 For the first five months of his Irgun service, Nakar was active in recruitment and propaganda, but then moved into the Irgun's Combat Corps.
-He participated in the Irgun attack on the Goldschmidt Officer's Club in Jerusalem.
+He participated in the Irgun attack on the Goldschmidt Officer's Club in Jerusalem, which killed 17 people.

 On May 4, 1947, he participated in the Acre Prison break, an Irgun raid against Acre Prison to free imprisoned Jewish underground members.
 Nakar was a member of one of the blocking squad that laid mines on nearby roads to delay British forces pursuing the attackers and escapees as they retreated.
 The mining operation was successful, but during the retreat, Dov Salomon, one of the commanders of the operation who was responsible for calling away the blocking squads, forgot about his squad.
 As a result, his squad was left behind, and was still waiting at its post when the British arrived and arrested them.
 Others from the blocking squads taken prisoner were Avshalom Haviv, Yaakov Weiss, Amnon Michaelov, and Nachman Zitterbaum.

 Trial and execution

 The trial of the five captured Irgun fighters before a British military court in Jerusalem began on May 28, 1947.
 The defendants mostly refused to take part in the proceedings, denied the court's authority to try them, and when given the opportunity to defend themselves, gave defiant anti-British speeches.

-On June 16, the five were found guilty.
+On June 16, the five were found guilty of discharging a firearm and possessing explosives.
 Nakar, Weiss, and Haviv were sentenced to death, while Michaelov and Zitterbaum, who were underage, received life sentences.

 Subsequently, Nakar, Weiss, and Haviv were transferred to a condemned cell in Acre Prison, where they spent their time writing letters and studying the Book of Psalms.
 On July 8, the commander of British forces in Palestine confirmed the death sentences.
 On July 12, the Irgun abducted two British sergeants, Clifford Martin and Mervyn Paice, in Netanya, and threatened to hang them if the death sentences were carried out.

 Despite the threat to the sergeants' lives, British High Commissioner Alan Cunningham ordered the executions to go ahead.
 In the early morning hours of July 29, 1947, Haviv, Weiss, and Nakar were hanged in Acre Prison.
 Each man sang Hatikvah on his way to the gallows, joined by the other Jewish prisoners.